What’s the best way to prepare for a psychedelic experience?

 • Mark your birth on one end and your current age on the other.

-• Divide the line into segments which mark every five years of your life.
+• Divide the line into segments that mark every five years of your life.

 • Fill the timeline with people, happenings, decisions, events and anything which was significant.
 Use pictures and symbols, and you can write words, quotes or sentences.
 Anything which helps you to reconnect with these chapters and what you went through during these times of your life.